 Alpert Medical School students are an active part of this research.
 Ninety percent of Alpert medical students participate in community-based research projects during their four years.
 Research typically results in published papers and conference presentations, and can take the form of a brief independent study, a longitudinal experience, an additional year of study, a summer experience, or a second degree program.

 At Brown, laboratories in both clinical and basic science research welcome medical students.
 Medical students choose from a variety of research settings available in the seven Alpert Medical School-affiliated hospitals, in the laboratories located on or adjacent to the main campus, and in the University’s 10 public health research centers.

 Brown is a leader in brain-related research.
 Efforts are centered at the Brown Institute for Brain Science (BIBS), which includes more than 100 Brown faculty and is headed by Brown parent John Donoghue, a world-renowned neuroscientist who developed BrainGate—the most sophisticated brain-computer interface yet tested in humans.
 The Institute’s 11 research areas—including neurobiology of disease and behavior and motor control—offer exceptional research opportunities for medical students.

 COBRE Grant Programs

 The University and affiliated hospitals have received a number of substantial grants from the NIH’s Center of Biomedical Research Excellence (COBRE).
-These awards—designed to strengthen institutional biomedical research capability and enhance research infrastructure—have helped launch several critical centers for faculty and student research, including the Brown University Center for Genomics and Proteomics and its Center for Cancer Signaling Networks, and the Center of Biomedical Research Excellence for Skeletal Health and Repair.
+These awards—designed to strengthen institutional biomedical research capability and enhance research infrastructure—have helped launch several critical centers for faculty and student research, including the Brown University Center for Genomics and Proteomics and its Center for Cancer Signaling Networks.